 Applicants whose first language is not English also must meet the university's English Proficiency Requirements.

-- July 15—for Fall Semester or Summer Session (March 1 for international applicants)
+- July 15—for Fall Semester or Summer Session

 - December 1—for Spring Semester (October 1 for international applicants)

 When you are admitted, a Degree Audit will become part of your Admissions Profile in MyUI.
 The audit:

 - specifies which General Education Program Requirements and requirements for your major you still need to fulfill,